FreribJ/MET/README.md

-# MET - THE Fittness APP
+# MET - THE Fitness APP
-Fittness app from Nils, Jan and Jannes
+Fitness app from Nils, Jan and Jannes